 - Slightly more expensive

 Elixir Nanoweb strings are coated to resist corrosion and extend their lifespan.
 They offer a bright, punchy tone and are less prone to developing finger squeaks.
-Many players find them to be cost-effective in the long run due to their durability.
+Due to their durability, many players find these guitar strings cost-effective in the long run.

 Pros: